About Project Drawdown

-- Outstanding interpersonal and communication skills
+- Excellent organization and time-management skills

 As with all positions at Project Drawdown, this will be 100% remote.
 Employees can work anywhere within the United States.
 Candidates currently authorized to work in the United States (US Citizens, green card holders, and work visa holders), who reside anywhere within the US may apply.

 This is a full-time position with a salary range of $50,000-75,000 / year.
 In addition, Project Drawdown provides exceptional benefits including 4 weeks PTO in your first year plus 6 sick days, 13 holidays, and a paid holiday closure December 26–30, health/dental/vision insurance (employee premium 100% paid), a 401k program with company match, a parental leave benefit, a professional development program, and a home-office connectivity stipend.

 To apply, please complete our online application form here.